 What's the meaning of the phrase 'Damp squib'?

-Something that fails ignominiously to satisfy expectations; an anti-climax, a disappointment.
+A 'damp squib' is something that fails ignominiously to satisfy expectations; an anti-climax, a disappointment.

 What's the origin of the phrase 'Damp squib'?

 The first thing to say about the expression 'damp squib' is that is is 'squib', not 'squid'.
 Squid are a species of cephalopod.
 In their natural environment squid are usually damp but that's as near to this phrase as they are likely to get.
 Having mentioned squid I ought also to get the other notable squiddish play on words out of the way - the old joke "Hey, where's that sick squid you owe me?".
 Having done our linguistic duty with squid, we can now move on to 'damp squib'.

 A squib is a form of firework, usually cylindrical in shape with a paper fuse at one end, which provides a mild explosion - think 'dynamite lite'.
 Clearly, fireworks work best when they are dry.
 Anyone who, at a backyard bonfire, has lit the blue touch paper and retired only to see the firework phut and fizzle out will know the disappointment of a damp squib.

 In the 16th century, 'squibs' were also short, sharp literary compositions of a satirical or sarcastic character.
 Both the 'firework' meaning and the 'satire' meaning are first found in print in the 1520s and it isn't entirely clear which came first.